PritiSheoran/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 ### Task 1: Getting Started with Azure Active Directory for Linux

-In this task, you will be enabling the AAD authentication using a VM extension and enabling Managed identity.
+In this task, you will be enabling the AAD authentication using a VM extension and enabling Managed Identity.

-1. In the Azure portal `https://portal.azure.com`, Navigate to your newly migrated **Red Hat** VM and select it.
+1. In the Azure portal `https://portal.azure.com`, navigate to your newly migrated **Red Hat** VM and select it.

     ![](Images/upd-redhatrg.png)